Review: “Ballooning” by Jean-Jacques Loup, Heye, 9/10

 I’ve given this puzzle a high ‘9’ score for assembly.

-Heye’s “Cartoon Classics” line reissues some of their best loved cartoon puzzles from the 70’s-90’s, puzzles that are hard to find and go for big money on ebay.
+Heye’s “Cartoon Classics” line reissues some of their best loved cartoon puzzles from the 70’s-90’s, puzzles that are hard to find and go for big money.
 This delightful image from famous French cartoonist Jean-Jacques Loup is a breeze to put together.
 The large balloons and the buildings in the image go together quickly.
 There are a myriad of cute and funny characters in the scene, each with unique clothing and expressions that help you figure out what piece goes where.
 The blue sky background is kept from being frustrating by the use of gradated color and a lot of objects and birds in the air.
 If you have considered a Heye puzzle but wondered if you were up to the challenge, this is a good one to start with.
 Heye is a German brand with overall excellent quality.
 Their boxes and pieces are sturdy and the pieces have a nice matte finish.
 The puzzle cut is a grid cut, but there’s a wide variety of piece shapes which means there’s never a question of whether a piece fits or not.
 The interlock is a bit on the loose side, so use care when moving around assembled pieces.
 Highly recommended.

 Where to find: